secretstartups/handbook/content/handbook/marketing/field-marketing/_index.md

 - **Existing Items:** Item descriptions and quantities are listed on the Reachdesk portal, please reach out to `@helenadixon` for current inventory levels.
 - **New Items and Designs:** Requests for new swag items not already available require management approval.
 Any new swag designs must be approved by the brand team for brand consistency.
 You can suggest new designs in the swag slack channel or more formally in an issue in the [Swag Project](https://gitlab.com/gitlab-com/swag_suggestions).
 - **Large Orders:** For orders over 500 pieces, contact `@helenadixon` for assistance.
-- **Shipping:** Please make sure to specify all shipping requirements and deadlines when ordering your items and include in the swag section of the relevent issue.
+- **Shipping:** Please make sure to specify all shipping requirements and deadlines when ordering your items and include in the swag section of the relevant issue.
 - **Lead Times:** Please be aware that ordering newly designed swag or placing reorders for existing items requires adequate lead time.
 Timeframes vary greatly based on the items selected and design approval.
 General Lead Times: 6 weeks to produce a new item and 2-3 weeks to reorder current designs.
 - **Stickers:** For sticker orders, please utilize our [Sticker Mule](https://www.stickermule.com/) account or contact `@helenadixon` for assistance with ordering.
 Delivery options and timelines are provided during the ordering process.
 Any new sticker designs must be approved by the brand team for brand consistency.
 You can suggest new designs in the swag slack channel or more formally in an issue in the [Swag Project](https://gitlab.com/gitlab-com/swag_suggestions).